alex-codes/html-format/readme.md

 </div>
 ```

 There are many readability issues in this small snippet.
 It is difficult to get a full understanding of how elements relate by the lack of proper nesting, and quickly scanning to find a specific element is nearly impossible.
 How many table rows are there?
 How many table cells?
 Where is the closing `</button>` tag?
 Which elements are missing `aria` attributes?
 How many `<li>`s are there, and what are their contents?
-You cannot determine any of this information without thoroughly reading the markup.
+You cannot determine any of this information without thoroughly reading the markup, and even then, it is still challenging to keep an overall mental picture.

 Applying the rules above, the result should look like this: